Basics In Statistics Question And Answers

 • The member is determined by chance only

-• Methods of the random selection are the
+• Methods of random selection are the

 • Lottery method